Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 - Odds to win the national championship: +7500

-- In terms of its odds to win the national championship (+7500), Clemson is 34th in the country.
-It is far higher than that, 16th-best, according to computer rankings.
+- Sportsbooks rate Clemson much lower (34th in the country) than the computer rankings do (17th-best).

-- The Tigers' national championship odds have jumped from +20000 at the start of the season to +7500, the fourth-biggest change among all teams.
+- Oddsmakers have moved the Tigers' national championship odds up from +20000 at the beginning of the season to +7500.
+Among all teams in the country, that is the fourth-biggest change.

 - Clemson has a 1.3% chance of winning the national championship, based on its moneyline odds.